groundlight/python-sdk/docs/blog/2024-05-15-active-learning.md

 Imagine we have a detector that processes a stream of images arriving one by one.
 The detector's ML model is trained on all images labeled up to that point in time.
 When a new image arrives, the model makes its best guess prediction for the new image and also reports its confidence in that prediction.
 The confidence is expressed as a probability (a number between zero and one) that the prediction is correct.

 In uncertainty sampling, we escalate those images whose predictions have low confidence so they can be manually reviewed and labeled.
-Conversely, we largely leave images with confident predictions unescalated and therefore unlabled.
+Conversely, we largely leave images with confident predictions unescalated and therefore unlabeled.
 In this way, we avoid the expense and effort of labeling images whose predictions are likely correct.
-But we still continue to label images the model is unsure of so it can be trained on them.
+But we still continue to label images the model is unsure of so it can improve on them.

 ## An Example of Uncertainty Sampling

 As an example, the images shown below were sent to a detector that identifies the presence of dogs in and around a swimming pool at [Dogmode's Aquatic Center](https://dogmode.com/aquatic-fitness-center-pool-view/).
 The model reports with 95% confidence that there is a dog in the image on the left.
 But it is less confident in its response for the image on the right, saying there is no dog present with only 75% confidence.
-(There is in fact a dog, at the back left corner of the pool, but it’s difficult to see.)
+(There is in fact a dog at the back left corner of the pool, but it’s difficult to see.)
 <table cellspacing="0" cellpadding="0">
 <center>
 <tr>